outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-14-self-sponsorship-and-why-it-matters.md

 description: We may not have anyone in an organisation that has our back or actively sponsors and champions us.
 This can hurt our chances of promotion and progress, so we need to defend ourselves.
 categories: [personal-development]
 ---
-The number one thing that has held me back in my career is undoubtedly my line managers.
 I've been in tech 15 years and I've yet to have a manager that really 'gets it' that genuinely wants to foster my skills, help me grow and champion me in an organisation.
-The good news is I'm an engineering leader and I've managed to be successful and proud in my career, regardless of the environments I've been put in and you can too.

-There's another blog post here about why growing and sponsoring your reports matters, but that's for another day.
-For now we need to talk about what you do if you find yourself in a situation where your manager is not doing what they should be doing.

-There's a few common situations that arise:
-- Our line manager is too busy to pay attention to us, one to ones are infrequent and often cancelled
-- Our one to ones are used as a way to get status updates on projects and have nothing to do with our personal growth
-- We get zero feedback on performance except in a yearly 360 review where no-one can remember anything that has happened and it's subject to personal bia about a person
-- Everything is a blur and even we don't really know or what we've achieved

-The most generous assumption we can make in these situations is that our manager is also in a similar boat and so focussed on their own survival they barely give us any thought.
-Most likely though our manager has had zero training in how to do their job and is at best lost and confused and thoughtlessly neglecting us but is at worst knowingly neglecting our needs and not being held accountable for them as part of their role.

-This is a disaster for a variety of reasons and means we don't know our value, don't feel proud of ourselves, don't feel seen and our managers also don't see our value or progress.
+Regardless of the wide and varying situations that lead to our neglect this leads to a situation where we don't know our value, don't feel proud of ourselves, don't feel seen and our managers also don't see our value or progress.

 At the very least if our managers won't actively help us grow, we still need them to sponsor us upwards and be aware of our successes so that we can progress.

 ## What is 'Sponsorship'?